stiron/salt-icaclient/README.md

 Tested with **Salt 2014.7.5** and **2015.5.0**, **Ubuntu 14.04** and **ICAClient 13.1**

-This state can be run on virtual machine as well.
+This state can be ran on virtual machine as well.

 ## States